tryretool/terraform-provider-retool/internal/sdk/api/docs/SourceControlSettingsPutRequestSettings.md

 `func (o *SourceControlSettingsPutRequestSettings) HasVersionControlLocked() bool`

 HasVersionControlLocked returns a boolean if a field has been set.

+### GetForceUuidMapping

+`func (o *SourceControlSettingsPutRequestSettings) GetForceUuidMapping() bool`

+GetForceUuidMapping returns the ForceUuidMapping field if non-nil, zero value otherwise.

+### GetForceUuidMappingOk

+`func (o *SourceControlSettingsPutRequestSettings) GetForceUuidMappingOk() (*bool, bool)`

+GetForceUuidMappingOk returns a tuple with the ForceUuidMapping field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForceUuidMapping

+`func (o *SourceControlSettingsPutRequestSettings) SetForceUuidMapping(v bool)`

+SetForceUuidMapping sets ForceUuidMapping field to given value.

+### HasForceUuidMapping

+`func (o *SourceControlSettingsPutRequestSettings) HasForceUuidMapping() bool`

+HasForceUuidMapping returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)